 Animal Feed: Aquaculture by-products play a vital role in the animal feed industry.
 Fishmeal and fish oil derived from processing remain highly valued for poultry, swine, and livestock feed, thanks to their high protein and omega-3 content.
 As global demand for feed-grade fishmeal rises, producers are also exploring alternatives such as algae-based and insect-based ingredients to reduce reliance on wild-caught fish.
 This shift is expected to improve sustainability while maintaining nutritional integrity across feed supply chains.

-Asia-Pacific: Asia-Pacific leads the global aquaculture market, accounting for over half of total production and expected to surpass USD 137 billion by 2034.
+Asia-Pacific: Asia-Pacific leads the global aquaculture market, accounting for over half of total production and expected to surpass USD 140.43 Billion by 2024.
 China, India, Vietnam, and Indonesia dominate due to extensive water resources, favorable climates, and government-driven policies supporting sustainable practices.
 Rapid urbanization and rising seafood consumption across the region further reinforce demand.
 Investments in advanced hatcheries, integrated aquaculture systems, and offshore farming technologies are expanding production capacity, making Asia-Pacific the undisputed growth hub of the industry.

 North America: North America is witnessing accelerated growth driven by technological innovation, sustainable farming initiatives, and increasing consumer preference for locally sourced seafood.
 The U.S. and Canada are investing in recirculating aquaculture systems (RAS) to reduce dependence on imports and minimize environmental impacts.
 Regulatory support and private investments in sustainable salmon and trout farming are also strengthening regional market prospects.